ioerger/transit2/src/pytransit/doc/source/CGI.rst

     .. warning::
         This visualization assumes the columns are in increasing order of concentration, with the first three abundance columns (after the column "sgRNA strength"), as the control.
 This order depends on the order of columns during the creation of the combined counts file in Step 1.

-* gene : select a gene to visualize.
-Use orf or gene name
+* gene : select a member from the orf column to visualize.
 * output plot location : The location where to save the generated plot.

 .. note::